-Cape Town - Orlando Pirates assistant coach Fadlu Davids says a phone call with boss Dr Irvin Khoza convinced him to move to the club.
+Cape Town - Orlando Pirates assistant coach Fadlu Davids says a phone call with boss Irvin Khoza convinced him to join the club.

 Davids joined Pirates as second assistant to coach Milutin Sredojevic and assistant Rulani Mokwena in January.